 Google Assistant was supposed to help us all exist in a futuristic utopia where we carried our own permanently available assistants in our pockets.
-But instead, many Android users have found that the feature has just left them repeating the phrase "Ok Google" over and over again into an unresponsive phone, no doubt drawing some strange looks in the process.
+But this is real life, not science fiction and sometimes the best tech just doesn't work.
+Some Android users have found that the feature has just left them repeating the phrase "Ok Google" over and over again into an unresponsive phone, no doubt drawing some strange looks in the process.

 But don't despair just yet, there are a few simple fixes you can try that should get the voice recognition software working and keep your thumbs free from the risk of repetitive strain injury.